 In many cases, yes.
 Many major insurance companies (like BlueCross BlueShield, United, Aetna, etc.) allow coverage for vision therapy services.
 Insurance coverage for vision therapy depends on the following:

-Dr. Michelle May is one of very few board-certified optometrists providing vision therapy in Maryland who accepts insurance; she and her staff will work with you to help determine coverage options and the best course of action.
+Dr. May and Dr. Cioffi are one of very few optometrists providing vision therapy in Maryland who accepts insurance; Advanced Family Vision Care staff will work with you to help determine coverage options and the best course of action.

 When vision therapy is covered by insurance, it is common to have a co-pay (usually your regular medical copay) or co-insurance (if that is part of your plan) for each session.
 Just like any other form of medical treatment, vision therapy services go toward your annual medical deductible; if you have not fulfilled your deductible there may be additional fees beyond your co-pay/co-insurance.

-Following her thorough evaluation, Dr. Michelle May will formulate a treatment plan specifically for you in order to address your symptoms and diagnoses.
+Following a thorough evaluation, Dr. May or Dr. Cioffi will formulate a treatment plan specifically for you in order to address your symptoms and diagnoses.
 Therapy sessions are conducted in-office once a week and last approximately 45 minutes.
 You will be given “home therapy” to practice in between sessions; this helps facilitate and expedite progress so that you are able to move through your in-office therapy program successfully.
-After every four sessions (about once a month), Dr. May will re-evaluate your visual skills in order to monitor your progress and to guide your therapy program.
-Following completion of your therapy program, Dr. May will re-evaluate your visual skills at one month and again at six months; the purpose of these follow-ups is to ensure no loss of gains after completion of the program.
+After every six to eight sessions, the doctor will re-evaluate your visual skills in order to monitor your progress and to guide your therapy program.
+Following completion of your therapy program, the doctor will re-evaluate your visual skills at one month and again at six months; the purpose of these follow-ups is to ensure no loss of gains after completion of the program.